Novel five-dimensional rotating Lifshitz black holes with electric and axionic charges: Conclusions and discussions

 \section{Conclusions and discussions}

-{In the present work, we construct a novel family of exact five-dimensional rotating asymptotically Lifshitz black holes carrying electric and axionic charges, supported by a dilaton, Abelian gauge fields, axionic scalars, and two generalized Chern-Simons terms.
+In the present work, we construct a novel family of exact five-dimensional rotating asymptotically Lifshitz black holes carrying electric and axionic charges, supported by a dilaton, Abelian gauge fields, axionic scalars, and two generalized Chern-Simons terms.
 These spacetimes describe black hole configurations with well-defined horizons shielding a curvature singularity, and we have determined the range of the dynamical critical exponent $z$ for which real solutions exist.
-As shown in Figure \ref{fig1}, the analysis of the metric function $f$ reveals the presence of inner and outer horizons, naked singularity, and extremal configurations, allowing us to obtain a clear characterization of the horizon structure of the solutions.}
+As shown in Figure \ref{fig1}, the analysis of the metric function $f$ reveals the presence of inner and outer horizons, naked singularities, and extremal configurations, allowing us to obtain a clear characterization of the horizon structure of the solutions.
+The construction of explicit rotating Lifshitz geometries is known to be technically challenging, and exact solutions in this context remain relatively scarce.
+The solutions presented here, therefore, provide a new gravitational background that extends the class of known Lifshitz black holes and offers a useful framework for exploring non-relativistic holography beyond static configurations.

 {With respect to the study of the thermodynamic properties of these black holes, we compute the conserved charges and their associated chemical potentials, showing that the solutions satisfy a consistent first law of black hole thermodynamics (\ref{eq:first-law}).
 Furthermore, by exploiting the scaling properties of the system, we derived a Smarr relation that explicitly captures the role played by anisotropic scaling, rotation, and the additional matter fields (\ref{eq:smarr}).
 In fact, through the relation (\ref{eq:relation}), the Smarr formula can be re-expressed by eq. (\ref{eq:smarr2}).
 The presence of axionic fields plays a crucial role in supporting the rotating Lifshitz geometry and in ensuring the consistency of the conserved charges and thermodynamic relations. }